MinnowBoard-org/website/elements/tuto-reader/tutorials/Turbot-blink/docs/Turbot-blink.md

 You can give this script a try on your MinnowBoard Turbot running Ubuntu:

 1. Within a terminal window, create a file `morse.sh` containing the script shown above.
-(If you cut and paste all the text above into a commandline window, it will do that for you.)
+(If you cut and paste all the text above into a command line window, it will do that for you.)
-2. Run the script with the ``sudo`` command and you'll see the D2 LED blinking with the Morse code translation of the words given on the command line.
+2. Run the script with the ``sudo`` command and you'll see the D2 LED blinking with the Morse Code translation of the words given on the command line.
 For us humans, the script also prints out the characters and dit-dah translation to the console.
 (Press CTRL-C to stop the script from running.)